YarooqH/threejs/README.md

 That's it!
 You're all set up and ready to go!

-Now, start the development server by running the following command: npm run dev Begin building your React application with Three.js!
+Now, start the development server by running the following command: npm run dev

+Begin building your React application with Three.js!

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

 - **Team MERN - Tezeract**: Credits the MERN team at Tezeract for their contributions and support.
-  Tezeract Team: Credits the Tezeract team for their contributions and support in the exploration of React + Three.js integration.

-Additionally, two major libraries were discovered during the exploration:
+- Additionally, two major libraries were discovered during the exploration:

-@react-three/fiber: A React renderer for Three.js, simplifying the integration of Three.js scenes into React applications.
+- @react-three/fiber: A React renderer for Three.js, simplifying the integration of Three.js scenes into React applications.

-@react-three/drei: A collection of useful hooks, components, and utilities for @react-three/fiber, enhancing development productivity.
+- @react-three/drei: A collection of useful hooks, components, and utilities for @react-three/fiber, enhancing development productivity.

 ## 📄 Document <a name = "documnet"></a>